 Understanding the Inheritance Process for Real Estate in Texas

-If you’ve inherited a house in DeSoto, Texas, it’s important to understand how the inheritance process works—especially if you’re planning to sell.
+If you’ve inherited a house in DeSoto, Texas, it’s essential to understand how the inheritance process works—especially if you’re planning to sell.
 Everything typically starts with probate, the legal process that confirms the will and outlines how the estate will be divided.

 If the property has multiple heirs, everyone must agree to the sale.
 This can involve some tough conversations—or even mediation.
 Texas laws also provide some tax exemptions for inherited property, so working with a local real estate attorney or agent who knows the area can make the process easier and less expensive.